 - Advertising on leading property sites such as Domain.com.au and Realestate.com.au

 - Professional signage at the property

-- Photography of the property for advertising purposes
+- Professional photography of the property for advertising purposes

-Selecting quality tenants can be a challenging process.
+Selecting quality tenants can be a challenging process, especially if you self-manage.
 You want to be sure you’re choosing reliable, responsible people to lease your property, but it can be hard to judge them on paper or on the basis of a single conversation.

 That’s where a property manager can help.
 They have experience in screening applicants, as well as access to a range of resources such as tenancy databases and applicants’ tenancy histories.
 They’ll also perform thorough reference checks to validate applicants.

-After the screening process is complete, your property manager can provide you with advice and guidance when it comes to actually choosing tenants.
-It’s your property, and the ultimate decision is always up to you; but with the assistance of a property manager, you can be more confident in selecting quality tenants.
+After the screening process is complete, your property manager can provide you with advice and guidance when it comes to actually choosing the perfect tenant for your property.
+It is your property, and the ultimate decision is always up to you; but with the assistance of a property manager, you can be more confident in selecting quality tenants.

 If you self-manage your property, the tenant will contact you with any questions or problems they may have.
-But with professional property management, all communication with tenants will be handled by your property manager, from the initial letting process onwards.
+By using a professional property management company, all communication with tenants will be handled by your property manager, from the initial letting process onwards.

-If there are any issues, your tenants will directly contact your property manager, whose job it is to sort things out on your behalf.
+If there are any issues, your tenants will directly contact your property manager, and it is their job to sort out any problem or query on your behalf.